Get the Best Mortgage Loan for You

 - Many credit unions do not sell their mortgage loans on the secondary market.

-Anybody with money in the bank can make a real estate loan to you as long as they comply with federal and state regulations regarding such items as interest rates, fees, and charges, and provide legally required disclosures.
+Anyone with money in the bank can make a real estate loan to you as long as they comply with federal and state regulations regarding such items as interest rates, fees, and charges, and provide legally required disclosures.
+The private individual could be the seller of the property you are purchasing.

-You might be astonished to learn that the company handling your IRAs or mutual funds or online savings also makes mortgage loans.
+You might be astonished to learn that the company handling your IRAs, mutual funds, or online savings also makes mortgage loans.
 A few easily recognizable names are Capital One, Charles Schwab, and Ditech.
+In this instance:

 - If you need to shake hands with your loan officer in person, an online lender might not be for you.